Five Lessons I’ve Learned From My First Year as a Freelancer

 When I was on the Her Campus panel last month, one of the panelists said that there is a ven diagram for being a successful freelancer.
 It is: be nice, meet your deadlines, and do a great job.
 It’s that simple and I’ve found that it’s true!
 Your editors will love you and they’ll send you assignments and be more likely to accept your pitches.

 Once you’ve written four or more well-written articles for a publication, ask to become a regular contributor.
-I think this is the key to succeeding as a freelance writer, at least until you start getting very high-paying assignments.
+I think this is the key to succeeding as a freelancer, at least until you start getting very high-paying assignments.
 It’s scary to ask because you don’t want to be rejected, but the worst that can happen is they say “no” but to pitch one-off assignments.
 The best case is that they say “yes” and you have a guaranteed base income each month.